-- First, determine the reporting entity's functional currency the currency of the primary economic environment in which the entity operates. - Next, translate all foreign currency items into the functional currency: - at date of transaction, record using the spot exchange rate for initial recognition and measurement; - at subsequent reporting dates: - use closing rate for monetary items; - use transaction-date exchange rates for non-monetary items carried at historical cost; and - use valuation-date exchange rates for non-monetary items that are carried at fair value; and - exchange differences arising on settlement of monetary items and on translation of monetary items at a rate different from when initially recognized are included in surplus or deficit, with one exception: exchange differences arising from monetary items that form part of the reporting entity's net investment in a foreign operation are recognized in the consolidated financial statements that include the foreign operation in a separate component of net assets/equity; these differences will be recognized in the surplus or deficit on disposal of the net investment. - The results and financial position of an entity's foreign operations whose functional currency is not the currency of a hyperinflationary economy are translated into a different presentation currency using the following procedures:
+- First, determine the reporting entity's functional currency the currency of the primary economic environment in which the entity operates. - Next, translate all foreign currency items into the functional currency:

-- assets and liabilities for each statement of financial position presented (including comparatives) are translated at the closing rate at the date of that statement of financial position; - revenue and expenses of each statement of financial performance (including comparatives) are translated at exchange rates at the dates of the transactions; and - all resulting exchange differences are recognized as a separate component of net assets/equity. - Special rules apply for translating into a presentation currency the financial performance and financial position of an entity whose functional currency is hyperinflationary.
+- At the date of transaction, record using the spot exchange rate for initial recognition and measurement. - At subsequent reporting dates: - Use closing rate for monetary items - Use transaction-date exchange rates for nonmonetary items carried at historical cost - Use valuation-date exchange rates for nonmonetary items that are carried at fair value - Exchange differences arising on settlement of monetary items and on translation of monetary items at a rate different from when initially recognized are included in surplus or deficit, with one exception: exchange differences arising from monetary items that form part of the reporting entity's net investment in a foreign operation are recognized in the consolidated financial statements that include the foreign operation in a separate component of net assets/equity; these differences will be recognized in the surplus or deficit on disposal of the net investment. - The results and financial position of an entity's foreign operations whose functional currency is not the currency of a hyperinflationary economy are translated into a different presentation currency using the following procedures: - Assets and liabilities for each statement of financial position presented (including comparatives) are translated at the closing rate at the date of that statement of financial position. - Revenue and expenses of each statement of financial performance (including comparatives) are translated at exchange rates at the dates of the transactions. - All resulting exchange differences are recognized as a separate component of net assets/equity. - Special rules apply for translating into a presentation currency the financial performance and financial position of an entity whose functional currency is hyperinflationary.